eugenioLopezRamos/slika-photography/README.md

 **DONE**

+- Add tests on post controller to test that the data-* tabs are added on @post.content
 - Polishing the new post page, the inline editor looks weird and the normal editor looks too big.
 - Make it not add anything in case aws list objects finds nothing (to handle external imgs)
 - Img responsivizer for posts? (check all img tags in the post, remove source, calc appropiate size, fill src) - Done, didnt remove source, it's dynamically replaced in the client so its easier when handling editing